johnkntran/django-debug-vscode-docker-devcontainer/README.md

 Scaffolding to set up Django in Docker with VS Code using Dev Containers

 # Setup
-- Open this folder in VS Code.
+- Clone the repo and open this folder in VS Code.

 - You should see a dialog box pop up that says "Reopen in Container", say yes.
 <img src="yourapp/static/reopen_in_container.png">